tayvano/lazarus-bluenoroff-research/hacks-and-thefts/polynetwork-2023.md

 However, its obviously possible they were allowing folks to push without basic peer review.

-Looking a bit closer at the malware, it appears that the package requires a second piece of info in order to run/execute/whatever.
-This is a very familiar tactic they use for evasion, most usually seen associated with DangerousPassword/SquidSquad shit.

 One of the observed IPs relating to this theft is a Russia TTK which has also been previously seen with DP/SQSQ.